sabaton-rs/sabaton-mw/src/doc/doc.md

 Nodes will use the functionality of Sabaton Middleware to achieve the above.

 #### <b>1.1 How to create a sabaton node?</b>
-[1.1 How to create a sabaton node?]:
+[How to create a sabaton node?]:
-#1.1-how-to-create-a-sabaton-node?
+#how-to-create-a-sabaton-node?

 ##### <b>1.1.1 Using Default trait implementation for NodeBuilder</b>